 The ConsumerAffairs Research Team believes everyone deserves to make smart decisions.
 We aim to provide readers with the most up-to-date information available about today's consumer products and services.

-Samsung Microwave Company Profile
+Samsung Microwave Company Information

 - Company Name:

-- Samsung TV
+- Samsung Computers and Monitors

 - Year Founded: